 A good news drone story for a change.
 Showing once again just how useful simple platforms can be for aquiring imagery.
 Every environmental department really ought to have one.

-I was looking at images after the flight that showed a blood red creek and was thinking, could this really be what I think it is?
-Can you really do that, surely not?
+I was looking at images after the flight that showed a blood-red creek and was thinking, could this really be what I think it is?
+Can you really do that, surely not.

-Whatever it is, it was flat out gross.
+Whatever it is, it was flat-out gross.
 Then comes the question of who do I report this to that can find out what it is and where it is coming from.

-Search after search and even some phone calls and I am not finding anything on who to call until I find the Nation Response Center.
+Search after search and even some phone calls and I am not finding anything on who to call until I found the Nation Response Center.
 With their website saying that they are “the sole national point of contact for reporting all oil, chemical, radiological, biological and etiological discharges into the environment, anywhere in the United States and its territories” this sure seems like the correct place to start.

 I tried to use their web reporting pages to report this, but there were question being asked that I just did not know, so I gave up and picked up the phone.
 The Coast Guard staffed 800 number was answered immediately, and I explained to the officer what I had seen and how.
 I asked if I had called the correct place, and was assured that I had.
 The officer took my report and asked me quite a few questions.
 I then asked what was going to happen from here, and I was told that the appropriate authorities, including the TCEQ (Texas Commision on Environment Quality) would be notified.
 A local investigator was dispatched within 20 minutes and onsite within another 20.

 Last Thursday the EPA, TCEQ, and Texas Parks and Wildlife executed a search warrant.

 In light of the ongoing investigation the UAS pilot would rather not be named.

 Texas Environmental Crimes Task Force has watched the plant for two months after they first received the information.
 Dallas County has also been working with federal and state investigators ever since the tip came in.